neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-CPP/2024-07-05-gamedev-cpp-fmod.md

 {: .prompt-warning }

 + Once the directory is added to the list of included directories, the **FMOD** header can be add to the files.
-  + Add the following to a file
+  + Add the following to a file, for example Main.cpp.
 ```
 #include <fmod.hpp>
 ```